snbogan/Sp_RRBS_ATAC/A_Differential_Exp_Splicing_Meth/A1_edgeR_DE_Sp_RRBS.md

 This markdown finishes by outputing two dataframes containing logCPM, logFC, and p-values for differential expression produced by contrasts between developmental and maternal treatments.

-Prior to this analysis, reads were mapped to the Spur\_3.1.42 assembly and annotation using HiSat2 and counted using \_\_\_\_\_\_ as detailed in Strader et al. 2020: <https://www.frontiersin.org/articles/10.3389/fmars.2020.00205/full>.
+Prior to this analysis, reads were mapped to the Spur\_3.1.42 assembly and annotation using HiSat2 and counted using featureCounts in the subread package as detailed in Strader et al. 2020: <https://www.frontiersin.org/articles/10.3389/fmars.2020.00205/full>.
 Relevant scripts for alignment and read counting can be found at: <https://github.com/mariestrader/S.purp_RRBS_RNAseq_2019>.

 # Read in, filter, and multiQC data